pyomeca/bioptim/README.md

 The `phase` is the index of the phase the dynamics applies to.
 The `ode_solver` is the ode to use to "integrate" the dynamics function.
 The `numerical_timeseries` is a list of numerical values (one per node) to use in the dynamics.
 For example, it can be used to define experimental ground reaction forces.
-The `add()` method of `DynamicsList` usually takes care of this, but it can be useful when declaring the dynamics out of order.
+The `add()` method of `DynamicsOptionsList` usually takes care of this, but it can be useful when declaring the dynamics out of order.

 #### Custom dynamic functions
 If an advanced user wants to define their own dynamic function, they can define the configuration and/or the dynamics.